-If you're especially vulnerable to the effects of an infection – for example, if you have a pre-existing health condition or are pregnant, you may be admitted to hospital and treated with antibiotics through an intravenous drip.
+If you're especially vulnerable to the effects of an infection – for example, if you have a long-term health condition or are pregnant – you may be admitted to hospital and treated with antibiotics through a drip.

-After taking antibiotics, you should feel completely better after about two weeks.
+After taking antibiotics, you should feel completely better after about 2 weeks.

 Who's at risk?

-They can happen at any age, but are much more common in women.
-In fact, women are six times more likely to get a kidney infection than men.
+Kidney infections can happen at any age and are much more common in women.
 This is because a woman's urethra is shorter, making it easier for bacteria to reach the kidneys.